Stephen Wallace

 Stephen Henry Wallace A.M. (born 23 December 1943) is an Australian film and television director, screenwriter, producer, published author and acting coach.
 He has directed eight feature films, nine telemovies, numerous short films, worked on multiple television series and has a small theatre company.

-Known for his eye for talent and passion for working with young artists, many now established actors can attribute their first feature film, or on-screen debut to working with Wallace; from Bryan Brown to Russell Crowe, Naomi Watts and many others.
+Wallace was noted for his work with emerging performers and his support of young talent.
+Several actors who later achieved wider recognition, including Bryan Brown to Russell Crowe and Naomi Watts, made early feature film or screen appearances in productions with which he was involved.

 Over the course of his career, Wallace's films have been recognised with over 38 nominations at local and international film festivals.
-In 2005, Wallace was awarded an Order of Australia in the Queen's Birthday Honours List for his contributions to the Australian film and television industry as both a director, and to the Australian Screen Directors' Association.
+In 2005, Wallace was awarded an Order of Australia in the Queen's Birthday Honours List for his contributions to the Australian film and television industry as both a director, and founding member of the Australian Screen Directors' Association.
 In 2012, the ADG awarded Wallace the prestigious Cecil Holmes Award, presented in recognition of advocacy for, and services to directing.

-A founding signatory, Wallace was President of the Australian Directors Guild between 1991 and 2000 and remains on the Board today as Treasurer.
+As one of four founding signatories, alongside Gillian Armstrong, Phillip Noyce and James Ricketson, Wallace became President of the Australian Directors Guild between 1991 and 2000 and remains on the Board today as Treasurer.
 He currently sits as Chair of The Australian Screen Directors Collecting Society (ASDACS).